 The penalty for a violation of any of the preceding rules and regulations will be five dollars for each offense, and if not paid when imposed will become a lien on the premises in like manner as all other charges for unpaid water rates.

 By order,

-remises in like manner.
+THOMAS F. GILROY,

 By order,

-Atter rates.
-By order,

 THOMAS F. GILROY,

-Commissioner of Public Works.
+Commissioner of Public Works,

+DEPARTMENT OF PUBLIC WORKS,

+COMMISSIONER'S OFFICE.

-DEPARTMENT OF PUBLIC WORKS, COMMISSIONER'S OFFICE.
-No. 31 CHAMBERS STREET, NEW YORK, June 1st,
+No. 31 CHAMBERS STREET,

+New York, June 1st,

 NOTICE TO CROTON WATER CONSUMERS.